Public transport in Barcelona (update 2024)

 Getting to the airport by public transport

-There are several means of transport to the airport.
-You can go by taxi, bus, train or metro.
+There are several means of public transport to the airport.
+You can go by bus, train or metro.
 The easiest option is the Aerobus that goes directly to the airport from Plaça Catalunya or Plaça Espanya.
 Before leaving, always check which terminal you need to be at at the airport.

 If you plan to travel to the airport by metro you will need a separate supplement.
 If you have a Barcelona Card or Hola BCN!
 Transport card, then you won’t need this supplement for the airport.